4mrr/AutomatedScriptNIRO-/README.md

 it is used in the phase of Footprinting & reconnaissance.

 NIRO uses lot of tactiques for reconnaissance for example : subdomain enumeration and search directory and ports scanning which helps you getting the maximum and the most interesting subdomains and directory so that you be ahead of the competition.

+NIRO is intended to be a speedy, massively parallel, modular, login brute-forcer.The goal is to support two services that allow remote authentication as possible :

+#### SSH brute force attack :

-It also performs SSH brute force, because it is one of the most reliable ways to gain SSH access to servers is by brute-forcing credentials. that will ultimately lead to the discovery of valid login credentials.
+NIRO performs SSH brute force, because it is one of the most reliable ways to gain SSH access to servers is by brute-forcing credentials. that will ultimately lead to the discovery of valid login credentials.

+#### FTP brute force attack :

+NIRO performs FTP brute force, because FTP (File Transfer Protocol ) is a network protocol used to transfer files, it is also the most way to gain access to FTP server for collectiong more informations.

 So, what are you waiting for Go!  :boom: